 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Engineered solutions, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Engineered solutions, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/rehabilitation/rehab-process/step-4/engineered-solutions.html